EpiphanySoft/oo/Readme.md

 these, `ctor` is called in forward order and `dtor` in reverse as can be seen by the order of their `log()` statements.

+The key benefits of method chains are two-fold: first, there is no need for `super` calls sprinkled all over, or worse, accidentally forgotten; second, the calls are always made in the correct order.

 See [here](./docs/Widget.md#_lifeCycle) for more on the `Widget` life-cycle.

 <a name="_mixins">